paolocosenza/genre-classification/README.md

 # Music genre classification

-CNN-based music genre classifier trained on the spectrograms of the <a href=https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification> GTZAN Dataset</a>.
+This project is about a convolutional neural network based music genre classifier trained on the spectrograms of the <a href=https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification> GTZAN Dataset</a>.
 It takes the URL of a YouTube song, converts the audio into a spegtrogram image and classifies its genre thanks to computer vision.

 <h3>How does it work?</h3>
 Neural network-backed computer vision can also be used to recognize patterns and similarities in music spectrograms.